Can pets eat Sushi?

 Description

-Sushi is a Japanese-style dish built from vinegared rice and fillings such as fish, shrimp, egg, cucumber, avocado, or crab, often wrapped in nori.
-It is served as rolls, nigiri, hand rolls, and rice bowls with soy sauce, wasabi, and pickled ginger.
-Many components are seasoned and high in sodium.
+Sushi is a Japanese-style dish built from vinegared rice and fillings like fish, shrimp, cucumber, avocado, or crab, often wrapped in nori.
+Most components are seasoned and high in sodium.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.